 - Vulnerable narcissism: This is a form that may also be considered covert or fragile narcissism.
 These people may be quiet, shy, or reserved, especially when insecure and upset.
 They may appear moody, needy, and brooding.

-- Communal narcissism: These people may appear, on the surface, to be humble, selfless, and generous.
+- Communal narcissism: These people may appear to be humble, selfless, and generous on the surface.
 Their validation and attention come from the appearance of being kind and giving.

 - Malignant narcissism: This type is usually described as a person with antisocial personality disorder traits.
 This dangerous combination can lead them to abuse, manipulate, and exploit others.